Kacou Philippe: Ministry

-Kacou Philippe initiated a tour of several African nations in 2025.
-He started with South Africa from March 5th to March 19.
-His entrance in Zimbabwe was scheduled for March but was delayed to April due to visa problems.

 Views

-Kacou Philippe believes that society is living a new age, being its "prophet".
-His teachings are published in The Book of Kacou Philippe, a three-volume book, where he claims that the Bible is a "history book" and that he is “the only prophet of God on earth during this generation".
+Philippe claimed that society is living a new age, and that he was its prophet.
+His teachings are published in The Book of Kacou Philippe, a three-volume work, wherein he claims that the Bible is a "history book" and that he is “the only prophet of God on earth during this generation".

-He is also known for his submission of black people in front of white people, which eventually led to his arrest.
+He is known for white supremacist views, which eventually led to his arrest.

 Controversies

-Kacou Philippe is known for his hostilities with other pastors and prophets.
+Kacou Philippe is known for his hostilities to other pastors and prophets.

-On 22 June 2008, a confrontation erupted between Kacou Philippe and Zakpa Dadié Étienne in Yopougon.
-Dadié Zakpa said that there would be no other prophets other than him, which Kacou refused.
-According to his Branhamist views, another prophet would come to bring a new message, being limited to Kacou Philippe himself.
+On 22 June 2008, a confrontation erupted between Philippe and Zakpa Dadié Étienne in Yopougon.
+Dadié Zakpa said that there would be no other prophets other than him, which Philippe rejected.
+According to his Branhamist views, another prophet would come to bring a new message, specifically Kacou Philippe.

+Influence

+It was reported that another Ivorian prophet, Yannick Aka, served as of 2020 as an acolyte to Philippe, according to Nigerian pastor Gideon Isah.

 Arrest

-On 13 May 2016, Kacou Philippe was arrested by elements of the Ivorian General Intelligence Services at his home in Katadji, after repeatedly ignoring several police intimidations in previous weeks.
-On 20 May, he was transferred to MACA (Maison d'arrêt et correction d'Abidjan).
-Under the grounds of inciting religious intolerance and hate speech, he was jailed for one year after a trial on 3 June.
-On 15 August 2016, Kacou Philippe was freed, but deprived from his basic rights and is banned from preaching in the Ivory Coast.
+On May 13, 2016, Philippe was arrested by elements of the Ivorian General Intelligence Services at his home in Katadji.
+On May 20th, he was transferred to MACA (Maison d'arrêt et correction d'Abidjan).
+Under the grounds of inciting religious intolerance and hate speech, he was jailed for one year.
+Philippe was released on August 15, 2016.